amykyta3/tclpython/msvc/README.md

 * TCL_PATH
     * Path to root of Tcl installation
-* PYTHON2_PATH
-    * Path to root of Python 2.x.x installation
 * PYTHON3_PATH
     * Path to root of Python 3.x.x installation
 * INSTALL_DIR